semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of December 30, 2019

-- Log page improvements: continuously live stream logs on a per-character basis, not just on every new line.
-Plus a few bugs fixed like when dealing with very large lines and low baud rate.
+- Log page improvements: continuously live stream logs on a per-character basis, rather than for every new line.
+Several bugs, e.g. related to dealing with very large lines and low baud rate, have been fixed.
 - Additions to ubuntu1804 image
     - Ruby 2.7.0